Scottish Philanthropy Snippet – The Buchanan Sisters

 Image: Buchanan Family Mausoleum post renovation

-Mausoleum: The Buchanan Bequest was based on the single condition that the Buchanan’s family mausoleum had to be maintained in perpetuity.
-For 139 years, however, this expectation appears to have been neglected: by the 21st century, the mausoleum’s roof had fallen in, engravings had faded, and sides of the building crumbled.
-Following a successful fundraising campaign by the Friends of the Glasgow Necropolis, £20,000 were eventually raised to repair the tomb, with the restoration being awarded a My Place Award from the Scottish Historic Council.
+Mausoleum: The Buchanan sisters’ mausoleum in the Necropolis, overlooking Glasgow Cathedral, slowly deteriorated, the Merchants House appearing to have neglected its duty of care and upkeep for 139 years: by the 21st century, the mausoleum’s roof had fallen in, engravings had faded, and sides of the building crumbled. .
+Following a successful fundraising campaign by the Friends of the Glasgow Necropolis, £20,000 was eventually raised to repair the tomb, the works being awarded a My Place Award from the Scottish Historic Council.

 Photos